Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 > Even so, this is huge progress.
 And if I have enough time, I will try to crack the hash.
 >
 > And if nothing else, we could just reset the camera and input the default factory password.
 Maybe?
+>
+> Or just try to circumvent the whole hashing function and try to compare the password directly?